 As I earned a little more, I gravitated toward facilities that also had early morning spinning classes.
 But once I had kids and was paying daycare bills (yup, I was broke again!), I gravitated toward the free workplace gym.

 Given my holiday weight gain, I’m now also hunting for a fitness facility to use on the weekends, when I don’t want to trek into work to work out.
 I’m considering a gym or a facility that also offers classes, such as kickboxing.

-Westman, a former personal trainer, offers the following tips for finding the right fitness facility in 2017:
+Westman, a former personal trainer, offers the following tips for finding the right fitness facility in the new year: